Running Free From Side-Stitches

 The other change is to breathe “deeply”, also known as “belly breathing” while running.
 This allows the diaphragm to fully lower and reduce the stress on it.
 Here’s an exercise to try.
 Lie down on the floor, place a hand on your belly and breathe deeply.
 You are belly breathing correctly if you feel your hand raise slightly.
 If only your chest moves up, you are not breathing deep enough.

-Three Additional tips
+Three Additional Tips For Side-Stitches

-Running downhill exacerbates side stitches since it increases the forces exerted on the entire body with each foot plant.
+Running downhill exacerbates side-stitches since it increases the forces exerted on the entire body with each foot plant.
 Novice runners should walk down hills until mastering the breathing techniques.